 Sample delectable wines, travel to the edge of the Cape of Good Hope or the top of Table Mountain, visit the Apartheid Museum, or relax with a sundowner while overlooking a distant pool known for attracting elephants.

 By sharing your travel preferences, your preferred experiences, and any mobility limitations or concerns with a travel specialist, you can plan accordingly to have your perfect trip.

 With established tourist infrastructure, a reputation for exceptional safari excursions, and well-trained local guides who can give you deeper insights into the landscapes, cultures, and wildlife, you are guaranteed a profound and comfortable experience.

 Tanzania is the embodiment of safari destinations, giving you views of lounging lions, long parades of elephants, and the secluded luxury of a wilderness resort.
 But beyond the safari adventures, Tanzania emanates majesty, from the peak of Mount Kilimanjaro to the endless grasslands of the Serengeti, the pristine white sands of Zanzibar’s beaches to the crystal-clear waters of Pemba Island.

 Each destination can give you a different view of Tanzania’s natural charm by giving you a different perspective of the wildlife and wilderness.
-Tehsin also recommends extending any visit with a beach visit to Zanzibar.
-“A slow-paced trip allows you to relax along the way.”
+Tehsin also recommends extending any trip with a relaxing beach visit to Zanzibar.

 Kenya conjures images of endless savannas speckled with massive herds of wildlife, where the landscape - from the snowcapped equatorial mountains or the soulful drama of the Great Rift Valley - promises adventure.
 The epic scenery stirs a longing for a deeper connection to the diversity of the land, abundant wildlife, and distinct cultures.